6. WORLD MUSIC

 Dominican Republic

-Merengue: dance in duple meter, born in the early 19th century, that is danced with a sideways couple two-step.
+Merengue: genre in fast 2/4, danced with a sideways "two-step".
 E.g. Elvis Crespo.

 Instruments: 13 güira and other Latin percussion instruments.